 Self Ligating Orthodontic Appliances

-We Smile Kochi Dental Clinic located at Palarivattom provide specialist for orthodontics. self-ligating appliances, meaning that instead of using elastic bands to attach the arch wire to the bracket, the brackets use a slide mechanism.
+We Smile Kochi Dental care located at Kadavanthra & Palarivattom provides specialist for orthodontics.
+Self-ligating appliances, meaning that instead of using elastic bands to attach the arch wire to the bracket, the brackets use a slide mechanism.
 This eliminates the need for elastic bands, which cause friction and can slow down treatment.
-With self ligatingbraces teeth can move into place more freely so treatment time is decreased.
+With self ligating braces teeth can move into place more freely so treatment time is decreased.
 Self ligating braces are more aesthetically pleasing because the brackets are less noticeable than traditional metal brackets.
 The downside is that self ligating braces are usually more expensive than traditional braces.
 Consult with your orthodontist to find out if self ligating braces are a good option for you.

-We Smile Kochi Dental Clinic located at Palarivattom provide specialist for orthodontics.
+We Smile Kochi Dental care located at Kadavanthra & Palarivattom provides specialist for orthodontics.
 Functional appliances also called Myofunctional appliance.
 These appliance are used for growth modification procedure that are aimed at intercepting & treating jaw discrepancies.
 Myofunctional appliances Removable Fixed Activator, Bionator Herbst appliance Jasper jumper.

 - Class II Div 1 malocclusion